-Comments on this Proposed Recommendation are welcome.
-Please note however that major corrections against the specification will be published as errata, and subsequently will be incorporated into future editions of SVG 1.1 or into SVG 2.0.
-Comments can be sent to www.svg@w3.org, the public email list for issues related to vector graphics on the Web.
+Comments on this Recommendation are welcome.
+Corrections against the specification will be published as errata, and subsequently will be incorporated into future editions of SVG 1.1 or into SVG 2.0.
+Comments can be sent to www-svg@w3.org, the public email list for issues related to vector graphics on the Web.
 This list is archived and senders must agree to have their message publicly archived from their first posting.
 To subscribe send an email to www-svg-request@w3.org with the word subscribe in the subject line.